 A key element of NLP is that we form our unique internal mental ‘Maps of the World’ as a product of the way we filter and perceive information absorbed through our five senses from the world around us.

 Neuro: Each individual has established their own unique mental filtering system for processing data being absorbed through the senses.
-Our first mental map of the world is constituted of internal images, sounds, tactile awareness, internal sensations, tastes and smells that form as result of the neurological filtering process.
+Our first mental map of the world is constituted of internal images, sounds, tactile awareness, internal sensations, tastes and smells that form as a result of the neurological filtering process.

 Linguistic: We then assign personal meaning to the information being received from the world outside.
 We form our second mental map by assigning language to the internal images, sounds, feeling, taste and smell, thus forming our everyday conscious awareness.
 The second mental map is called the Linguistic Map (sometimes known as Linguistic Representation)